basu1020/BookMyShow-Backend-Project/Book-A-Movie-Ticket-Fullstack-Boilerplate-main/src/client/Readme.md

 Some other files in this directory
 - `.babelrc` - config file for babel.
 - `webpack.config.js` - config file for webpack for this project.
-- `package.json` and `package-lock.json` - containing information files about Node.js.
+- `package.json` and `package-lock.json` - containing information about Node.js.